LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Test 2 Review.md

 	- Efficient quantity - actual quantity (can be underproduction or overproduction)
 	- Size determined by quantity
 		- Price only affects distribution of ES
+	- How far economic surplus is from efficient outcome
 - *Coincidence of wants* → need to both want something from each other (bartering)
 - *Absolute advantage* → who can do something with fewer inputs (i.e. time)
 	- *Gains from specialization* → what you can gain if each person does what they’re best at